SiLab-Bonn/beam_telescope_analysis/README.md

 ## Installation

-### Prerequisites for installation:

 Python 2.7 or Python 3 must be used.
+There are many ways to install Python, though we recommend using [Anaconda Python](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

+### Prerequisites

 The following packages are required and can be obtained from PyPI (via `pip install`) and/or from Anaconda (via `conda install`):
 - Cython